 For containers (chests, furnaces, dispensers, etc.) it's easy: just place a sign against the block.
 BlockLocker will automatically add [Private] to the first line and your name to the second.

 You can also place a sign while sneaking, this allows you to add some text to the third and fourth lines.
-You can leave the second line empty, your name will be placed here.
+You then need to write[Private] yourself on the first line.
+You can leave the second line empty, your name will automatically be placed here.

 For doors, place a sign with [Private] on the first line against the block above the door.
-Placing a sign on the block below the door, or on the door, works too, but looks less nice.
+Placing a sign on the block below the door or even on the door itself works too, but looks less nice.

 Trapdoors can be protected by placing a sign with [Private] on the first line against the block the trapdoor is attached to.